BobBuildTool/bob/doc/manual/configuration.rst

     Use this archive to upload artifacts.
 To actually upload to the archive the build must be performed with uploads enabled (``--upload``).

+``cache``
+    Use this archive to cache downloaded artifacts from other archives.
+If a binary artifact was successfully downloaded from another archive it will be uploaded into this archive, unless it already exists there.
+Useful to cache artifacts locally on slow network connections.

 ``nofail``
     Don't fail the build if the upload or download from this archive fails.
 In any case it is never an error if a download does not find the requested